jasonyang1686/TwitterStreaming/README.md

 ###### Spark streaming

 I use RDD to process Spark streaming once Kafka consumer receive messages.
 In this POC the producer and consumer are running locally, I set master nodes as `SparkConf.setMaster("local[*]")` to run locally with as many cores as it can.
 In each RDD I will count the accumulated number of tweets it consumed and check if the tweet is having to do with **music.** The **total number** of consumed tweets will be displayed on-the-fly.
-Due to the time-limit I just simply hard code some key words related to music like `music`, `song`, `singer`, etc. If the tweet contains one or more keywords, then it will be filtered out.
+Due to the time-limit I just simply hard code some key words related to music like `music`, `song`, `singer`, etc. If the tweet contains one or more keywords, then it will be **filtered out**.
+According to the requirement it is not clear that should I keep or remove those music related tweets, it is not technically problem but the result will be totally different.
+I am saving the tweets which is not related to music based on my assumption.
 One better idea is to analyze the semantic of the tweet to see if it is really related to some certain area.
-Due to the time-limit I am not considering to implement semantic analysis like NLP on this POC, it can be done in the further if it's needed.
+Due to the time-limit I am not considering to implement a better key words dictionary or semantic analysis like NLP on this POC, it can be done in the further if it's needed.

 ###### store data